Workiva/go-hystrimp/README.md

 HYSTRIx iMProved
 ===================
 [Hystrix](https://github.com/Netflix/Hystrix) is an innovative project from Netflix that aims to make interactions with external dependencies robust.
-It forces one to address important questions such as:
+It forces one to answer important questions such as:

 * *What do I do if I time out before hearing from the remote system?*
 * *What do I do if the remote system returns an error?*